Skip to main content

 Complete the queue

-Once every item has been reviewed, mark the queue as completed.
-All staged dataset items are committed to the target dataset in a single batch at this point.
+Once you have reviewed every item, mark the queue as completed.
+AgentMark commits all staged dataset items to the target dataset in a single batch at this point.

 6